A tasty chili rub gives this blackened salmon a wonderful flavor, and cooking it in a hot pan keeps it extra juicy.

 Salmon is fatty and flavorful enough to withstand bold seasonings, and the chili rub is just fabulous.
-I also like how quickly it’s ready, and not heating an oven is definitely a bonus.
+I also like how quickly this blackened salmon is ready.
+And not heating an oven is definitely an added bonus!

 - 2 teaspoons garlic powder